MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/manage-operations.md

 5. The user assigned application access for the requested duration.
 6. When the user needs to access the application, they can sign in with their Azure AD identity.

 **External identities.** [Azure AD external identities](/azure/active-directory/external-identities/external-identities-overview) enables secure interaction with users outside of your organization.
-When applications are integrated with the primary tenant, the primary tenant administrators are responsible for configuring B2B collaboration, cross-tenant access policies with partner organizations, and any lifecycle workflows for the guest users and their access.
+For applications you integrate with the primary tenant, the primary tenant administrators have several configuration responsibilities.
+They must configure external (B2B) collaboration, cross-tenant access policies with partner organizations, and any lifecycle workflows for the guest users and their access.
 Activities for configuring external identities include:

 - [Governing access for users outside your organization](/azure/active-directory/governance/entitlement-management-scenarios#govern-access-for-users-outside-your-organization)
 - Managing [B2B collaboration settings](/azure/active-directory/external-identities/external-collaboration-settings-configure) and [cross-tenant access policies (XTAP)](/azure/active-directory/external-identities/cross-tenant-access-overview) for partner organizations